nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">

-:exclamation: **This action is irreversible.** Do not run this command with actual data unless you want to delete all entries.
+**:exclamation: Warning:** This action is irreversible.
+Do not run this command with actual data unless you want to delete all entries.

 </div>